xenova/transformers.js/README.md

     └── model_quantized.onnx
 ```

-Check out the [documentation](https://huggingface.co/docs/transformers.js) for the full list of options.

 ## Supported tasks/models

 Here is the list of all tasks and models currently supported by Transformers.js.
-If you don't see your task/model listed here or it is not yet supported, feel free to open up a feature request [here](https://github.com/xenova/transformers.js/issues/new/choose).
+If you don't see your task/model listed here or it is not yet supported, feel free
+to open up a feature request [here](https://github.com/xenova/transformers.js/issues/new/choose).

 ### Tasks

 #### Natual Language Processing

 | Task                     | ID | Description | Supported? |